RIBTAS007/namaste-react/episode 07: Finding the Path/README.md

 - In react, everything is a component, even the pages.
 - so even when we use links, our page is not reloaded only the component is refreshed.
 - This is the reason why react apps are known as **Single Page Applications**
+- Behind the scenes, link is an anchor tag

 ## Types of routing